bebing93/devil-in-details/README.md

 # "The Devil Is in the Word Alignment Details: On Translation-Based Cross-Lingual Transfer for Token Classification Tasks"

 The repository contains the code and sample data for our paper ["The Devil Is in the Word Alignment Details: On Translation-Based Cross-Lingual Transfer for Token Classification Tasks"](https://arxiv.org/pdf/2505.10507).
-Our final dataset can be downloaded here: TBD.

 ### Dependencies